Hanne Budtz: Career

 Following graduation, she worked as an assistant solicitor at Nykøbing Falster in 1939.
 In 1940, Budtz was secretary at the Directorate of Patents and Trademarks and was later secretary of the Directorate of Commodity Supply between 1942 and 1945 as well as its assistant lawyer in 1943.
-She was appointed a district court lawyer lawyer in Copenhagen in 1945, and was permitted to sit in the Supreme Court as one in her position could from 1947.
+She was appointed a district court lawyer in Copenhagen in 1945, and was permitted to sit in the Supreme Court as one in her position could from 1947.
 Budtz was afflicated with the Student Legal Aid and the DK Counselling Office from the late 1940s, sharing an office with lawyer Lizzi Moesgaard starting from 1951 that allowed Budzt to have more freedom to pursue her political and women's rights goals.

 Between 1951 and 1956, Budtz was the national chairman of the Danish Women's Society, taking over from fellow lawyer and conservative Erna Sørensen.
 She contended with major agenda issues such as single mothers, child allowances, part-time work and the end of joint taxation.
 From 1950 to 1959, Budtz was a consultant for Statsradiofonien, specially the women's afternoon programme.
 She was a government delegate at the international working conferences in Geneva every year from 1951 to 1953.
 Budtz was a member of the board of Danish National Insurance Institute and was a member of Frederiksberg Municipal Council between 1958 and 1964 and again from 1974 to 1978.
 She served on the Danish Radio Council and on its program committee from 1959 to 1968.

 At the 1950 Danish Folketing election, Budtz unsuccessfully stood for election in the Folketing constituency of Nørrebro as a member of the Conservative People's Party but gained election to the seat at the 1953 Danish Folketing election on 21 April 1953.
-She focused on children's, family and women's issues, did lectures on family polic,y and was chair of the Conservative People's Party's Women's Committee from 1964 until 1974 as well as being a member of the Women's Commission between 1965 and 1974.
+She focused on children's, family and women's issues, did lectures on family policy, and was chair of the Conservative People's Party's Women's Committee from 1964 until 1974 as well as being a member of the Women's Commission between 1965 and 1974.
 Budtz was the party's spokesperson on legislation on marriage in an era when marriage was threatened by youth rebellion and sexual liberalisation.
 She argued for the importance of women to select their own names when the Names Act of 1961, that entitled women to retain their maiden names upon being married, was being debated.
 Budtz opposed the party leader and future Minister of Finance Poul Møller's position on taxation, believing it would discourage marriage and be unfair to women.
 She lobbied for free abortions and improved education; Budtz was chair of the committee of the Termination of Pregnancy Act 1970 that eased access for select groups to get an abortion.